QihaoTom/Vocabulary-/README.md

 * fugitive officials panhandler **dismantle** Ecuadorian cult **vengeance** **malice** **cynic** **audacious** **contemplating** cubby staph parachute clear out episodic dignitary bolder uphold **imperatives** **opaque** **repugnant** patrol mastermind estrangement **seamless** disentangle tort **contingency** favourable **stalement** hassle **nuance**

+## The Human Side of Organizational Management
+* Throught history, **friction** between upper management and the **proletariat** has been common.
+This friction, if not mitigated through proper leadership, can adversely influence the productivity and efficiency of an organization.
+Organizational leaders are responsible not only for overseeing operations but also for delegating authority.
+According to Mary Parker Follett in "The Giving of Orders", authority must be exercised in an impersonal fashion if a leader is to avoid being perceived as overly authoritative or obsequious, as both extremes are counterproductive.
+The notion of depersonalized orders originated from scientific management.
+The depersonalization of orders coincided with the notion that workers were like machines.
+Follett sought a way to reduce management-worker conflict, recognizing that negative behavioral responses are more likely to emerge with superiors who embrace an overly authoritative leadership style.
+More specifically, Follett wrote:
+>What happens to a man, in a man, when an order is given in a disagreeable manner by foreman, head of department, his immediate superior at the store, bank or factory?
+The man addressed feels that his self-respect has been attacked, that one of his most inner sanctuaries is invaded.
+He loses his temper or becomes **sullen** or is on the defensive